Your Guide to a Successful Email Strategy

 The quality of your landing page’s information and its corresponding CTA will determine whether or not your prospects will finally agree to convert; whatever your idea of conversion is.

 Now that you understand the connection between all of the components of your emails and the performance metrics that you will use to measure your campaign’s success, it’s time to test.
+In order to do so, you will want to test one component at a time, in a continuous cycle, starting with the open rate and moving down the above list.

 You will want to send 50 emails of each version of whatever it is you are testing (so, 100 emails total) in order to ensure that your results are statistically relevant, and hold all other metric factors constant in order to decide which subject line/ text body/ landing page version is the winner.
+Here is how this will look:

 1. Send 50 emails with subject line A and 50 with subject line B. All of these emails will have the same text body, CTA, and landing page qualities.
 The subject line with the highest open rate is the go-to line for the text body test.